Relentless on Security

-Protecting customer data is a fundamental focus of Microsoft Customer Service and Support (“CSS”).
-We recognize that customers expect their data to be tightly controlled and carefully handled.
+Protecting customer data is a fundamental focus of Microsoft CSS.
+We recognize that customers expect their data to be rigorously controlled and carefully handled.
 To help protect customer data, we offer a comprehensive security program utilizing a “defense in depth” approach.
 Our security program covers critical areas such as:

 Physical Security - including 24-hour monitoring of data centers.

 Logical Security – including logical isolation of data between customers.

 Encryption - including the encryption of customer data-in-transit and transmitted across the network, using SSL/TLS encryption, Secure-FTP and similar technologies.